Confused? Full of Questions?

 ERICA is a Licensed Marriage and Family Therapist, Certified Family Trauma Professional and Florida Supreme Court Certified Family Mediator.
 I've earned Masters Degrees in Marriage and Family Therapy, as well as in Education.

-PASSIONATE, experienced and sensitive therapist specializing in working with Teenagers, Adolescents, Women, Couples and Families.
+PASSIONATE, experienced and sensitive therapist specializing in working with Teenagers, Adolescents, and Families.
 I accept my clients where they are in life – and do not focus on changing them.
 It takes tremendous courage to face your fears, address your weaknesses and ask for help, guidance and compassion from another person.
 Allow me the honor to show you the respect you deserve, and embrace your stories and unique experiences with the goal of helping you reach your dreams, overcome difficulties, and thrive as you traverse life’s paths towards Discovering your True Destiny..

 INSURANCE is accepted only for individual (not couples or families) clients who have mental health insurance benefits provided by: Aetna, Optum (Oxford, UMR, Oscar Health) and United Healthcare.
-Insurance benefits are verified and claims are processed through out billing/administrative partner, Headway Florida Behavioral Health Services, P.A.
+Insurance benefits are verified and claims are processed through out billing/administrative partner, Headway Florida Behavioral Health Services, P.A. and/or Grow Healthcare Group, P.A.

 There are many pros/cons about choosing between private pay and insurance options.